Tea + Teaware

 Hailing from the Yamanaka region of Japan, where lacquering has been practiced since the 16th century, Gato’s collection of beautiful vessels is born from traditional techniques requiring the highest level of skill.
 Through meticulous cutting, carving, shaving, and lacquering, the artisans at Gato manage to mold wood into works of art that pay homage to their arboreal origins.
 Each lightweight piece showcases an exquisite wood grain unmarred by the production process and is as functional as it is beautiful.

-Read more about Yamanaka lacquerware in the rikumo journal.
+Read more about Yamanaka lacquerware in our web magazine experience.

 Materials: Cherry birch wood